 The debt collection agency needs to have the customer’s data in order to recover the debt.

 The interests of both parties should be balanced.
 Although it is not necessary for both parties to be completely in harmony.

-The Information Commissioner‘s Office says that ‘the legitimate interests condition will not be met if the processing is unwarranted because of its prejudicial effect on the rights and freedoms, or legitimate interests, of the individual’.
+The‘s Office says that ‘the legitimate interests co ion will not be met if the processing is unwarranted because of its prejudicial effect on the rights and freedoms, or legitimate interests, of the individual’.
 But it also says that if there is a serious mismatch between competing interests, the individual’s legitimate interests will come first’.